geospatialem/Turf.js-Fun/README.md

 Hi Lyzi,

+This Github project includes a README.md file (that includes all of my answers below), the JSON file (.js) utilized and all of the code in the index.html page.
+I've also got a working copy of the <a href="http://geospatialem.github.io/Turf.js-Fun/">final map</a> on Github.

-Thanks for sharing the <a href="http://lyzidiamond.com/turf-exercise/">Turf.js exercise</a>, it was a lot of fun to work with! :-) Overall, I am a fan of Turf.js but I would definitely not recommend it to anyone who is new to JavaScript or development as it wasn't as intuitive as I was expecting.
+Thank you for sharing the <a href="http://lyzidiamond.com/turf-exercise/">Turf.js exercise</a>, it was a lot of fun to work with! :-) Overall, I am a fan of Turf.js but I would definitely not recommend it to anyone who is new to JavaScript or development as it wasn't as intuitive as I was expecting.
 Hopefully my comments below help in providing more context into why I believe that is the case but if not, feel free to shoot me a message back and I'd be happy to discuss in greater detail.
 Again, thank you for sharing this with others in the community, I see this as a great asset with the work I do everyday. :-)

 Thanks,